|Samsung Galaxy View

 If you want a bigger screen you can lug around to watch the game or a favourite show at a time and place of your choosing, this oversized tablet is built to oblige such desires.
 It just doesn’t do much else beyond that.

-The Samsung Galaxy View will be available at Best Buy soon.
+The Samsung Galaxy View is available at Best Buy.